pi-recious/my-codef-site/content/about/_index.md

 ---
 title: "About"
 date: 2020-07-07T12:01:22+01:00
-draft: true
+draft: false
+---

-My name is __Precious Adewunmi__, I am a first year Computer Science and Mathematics student at the University of York
+My name is __Precious Adewunmi__, I am a first year Computer Science and Mathematics student at the University of York.

 My passion are
 - Nigerian Cusine
 - Numbers and Data (*typical of a mathematics student*)
+- Reading
 - Inspiring females and A-level retake students to pursue STEM based subjects or career paths.

 I am inquistive about **Data security**, such as what are cookies, how big technology firm process our data and how do thrid party companies benefit from this.